mac-comp240/hw-asm-arith-decode/README.md

 This runs a unix command called diff that can compare 2 files.
 There is a complete version of the expected assembly code called `arith_complete.s`.
+When you have everything correct, when you type the above `make compare` command, he diff command that runs will appear and return with no output.
+It will run like this:

+	$ make compare
+	diff -b -B -I '.ident*' -I '.file*' arith.s arith_complete.s

-When you have everything correct, you will get nothing returned when you type the above `make compare` command.
-When things are different between your .s and the completed one, you may get something like this:
+When things are different between your .s and the completed one, you may get something like this (your will be different):

 	diff -I '.ident*' arith.s arith_complete.s
 	14c14